 - publish and deliver to the Minister an annual statement of priorities of FSCO, and provide an annual report.

 Professor Denis Boivin was appointed Vice-Chair of the Commission and the Tribunal on October 18, 2017.
-Previously, he was Vice-Chair (Acting) of the Commission and the Tribunal on December 1, 2014.
+Previously, he was Vice-Chair (Acting) of the Commission and the Tribunal since December 1, 2014.
 Full Professor at the University of Ottawa, he teaches Insurance Law, Remedies and Torts, and has written several articles and four books on these subjects, in French and English.
 Professor Boivin is a graduate of the University of Ottawa (B.Soc.Sc., LL.B.) and of Yale University (LL.M.), a Fulbright Scholar, and the recipient of many awards for teaching and scholarship, including the 1999 Canadian Association of Law Teachers Award for Scholarly Writing and the 2007 University of Ottawa prize for Excellence in Education.
 Professor Boivin was appointed a member to the Financial Services Tribunal on June 7, 2006, having served as a special purpose member of the Tribunal from December 1, 2004.

 Mr. Brian Mills was appointed CEO and Superintendent of Financial Services in October 2014.
 He previously served as FSCO’s Deputy Superintendent, Pensions.